konfig-dev/konfig-demo-docs/demos/code-tabs.md

-# Write code in multiple languages
+# How to write code in multiple languages

 To do this: